ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/_index.md

 ---
-title: Learn how to write effective SIMD code on Arm using Rust
+title: Learn how to write SIMD code on Arm using Rust

 minutes_to_complete: 30